Close Menu

 What is Library Management Software?

 Library Management Software (LMS) is a computer program that helps libraries keep track of books, members, and borrowing activities.
-This makes the library work smooth with fewer headaches.
+This makes the library work smoothly with fewer headaches.

 What Is the Purpose of a Library Management System?